cap-js-community/feature-toggle-library/docs/index.md

 ## Features

 - maintain feature toggle states consistently across multiple app instances
-- feature toggle changes are published from Redis to subscribed app instance with publish/subscribe pattern [PUB/SUB](https://redis.io/topics/pubsub)
+- feature toggle changes are published from Redis to subscribed app instances with publish/subscribe pattern [PUB/SUB](https://redis.io/topics/pubsub)
 - horizontal app scaling is supported and new app instances will start with the correct state, or fallback values, if they cannot connect to Redis
-- feature toggles can be changed only for accesses with specific scopes, i.e, for specific tenants
+- feature toggle values can be changed specifically for accessors with certain scopes, e.g., for specific tenants, users,...
 - users can register change handler callbacks for specific toggles
 - users can register custom input validation callbacks for specific toggles